-Thesis: Francesco Conz, the “Collector of Artists”.
+Thesis: Francesco Conz, the Collector of Artists

 Supervisor: Michael Hatt

 Research: This doctoral research is the first substantial account of Francesco Conz, one of the most influential figures in the neo-vanguard of twentieth-century art, as a collector, patron, publisher, and artistic collaborator.
 Despite his centrality to major movements (e.g. Fluxus, Viennese Actionism, Concrete Poetry), Conz has been little discussed by scholars of the avant-garde.
-Such a project shall address this lacuna, analysing Conz’s challenge to orthodox conceptions of patron and collector in the post-war art world, a challenge that was aesthetic, political, ethical, and philosophical.
+Such a project shall address this lacuna, analysing Conz’s challenge to orthodox conceptions of patron and collector in the post-war art world.
+This challenge was aesthetic, political, ethical, and philosophical.

-Gunter Brus portrays Francesco Conz on Nicola Viviani.
-Secret Museum of F. Conz, 2005.
+Günter Brus portrays Francesco Conz on Nicola Viviani.
+Photo taken at Conz's 'Secret Museum', 2005.